WDCG: Changes in ownership and towers

-In 1993, the Herald-Sun sold WDCG to Prizm Broadcasting, which had also purchased Vilcom's WZZU 93.9 (now WNCB).
+In 1993, the Herald-Sun sold WDCG to Prizm Broadcasting, which had also purchased Vilcom's WZZU.
 In 2000, WDCG was acquired by Capstar, a forerunner to current owner iHeartMedia.
 The new management moved WDCG and its sister stations into Smoketree Tower in Raleigh, now called the Highwoods Building.

 In 2004, WDCG's FM class was slightly downgraded from a Class "C" to a Class "C-0".
-The change was to allow co-owned WSGL (now WSTV) in Roanoke, Virginia, to improve its signal.
+The change was to allow co-owned WSGL in Roanoke, Virginia, to improve its signal.
 No changes were necessary to WDCG's actual facilities in the short term.

-In March 2005, the FCC approved the station's moving its antenna from Terrells Mountain, west of Chapel Hill, to the former WLFL-TV analog tower in Apex, closer to Raleigh.
+In March 2005, the FCC approved the station's moving its antenna from Terrells Mountain, west of Chapel Hill, to the former WLFL analog tower in Apex, closer to Raleigh.
 This was done to provide better coverage of the market, including some eastern communities that had previously gotten spotty coverage.
 The change included a drop in power from 100,000 watts to 73,000 watts and another downgrade in class, this time to Class "C-1".
 On March 13, 2008, WDCG began broadcasting from the Apex site.
 The tower is 1112 ft, while the antenna system is 984 ft.)
 The move increased the covered population inside the station's signal by more than 500,000 persons.

 Morning show changes

 On April 3, 2023, Danny Meyers, host of Danny Meyers and the G105 Morning Show, along with co-host and social media manager Meghan Lamontagne, were let go from the station due to iHeartRadio's round of layoffs.
 Meyers had joined G105 as part of the wake up program known as the "Showgram" in February 2020.
 Lamontagne joined the morning show in July 2022 after former co-host Ashleyh Yemia left.
 Days later, co-host and executive producer Ben Harris also announced via Instagram that he had been dropped.
 The morning show's final episode had aired on March 31, 2023.

 Meyers soon began hosting afternoons alongside Meghan Lane at WRMF in West Palm Beach.
-Harris later became part of The Jade Alexander Show in mornings at WFLC Miami and Lamontagne began hosting the midday slot at WRAL-FM, succeeding Diane Ramsey.
-On May 1, 2023, iHeartMedia announced that syndicated wake-up program The Fred Show hosted by Chris "Fred" Frederick of WKSC-FM Chicago would become G105's new morning drive time show.
+Harris later became part of The Jade Alexander Show in mornings at WFLC in Miami and Lamontagne began hosting the midday slot at WRAL-FM, succeeding Diane Ramsey.
+On May 1, 2023, iHeartMedia announced that syndicated wake-up program The Fred Show hosted by Chris "Fred" Frederick of WKSC-FM in Chicago would become G105's new morning drive time show.